• The Wall of Names at the Memorial Plaza

 The Approach Road affords views of the stunning Laurel Highlands.

-The Memorial Plaza is the culminating feature of the memorial.
-It marks the edge of the crash site, which is the final resting place of the passengers and crew of Flight 93.
+The Memorial Plaza marks the edge of the crash site, which is the final resting place of the passengers and crew of Flight 93.
 The Memorial Plaza is made of various different elements.
+The plaza is designed to be self-guided.
+Orientation panels explain the basics of the plaza and interpretive panels provided a general overview of the story.
+A parking area and restroom facilities are located here.

 Visitor Shelter and Arrival Court

 This area serves as a gateway to the story of Flight 93 and to the Memorial Plaza.
 Interpretive panels in the arrival court provide ways to explore the Flight 93 story.
 Within the Visitor Shelter is the Leave Your Message wall.
-Park Rangers and volunteers are present to answer questions and deliver programs.
+Park Rangers and volunteers are available to answer questions and help orient visitors to the memorial.

 Memorial Plaza wall and walkway